COVID-19 pandemic in Brazil: Favelas

+Low socio-economic status is known to be a risk factor for COVID-19.
 By 17 March, residents of favelas in Rio de Janeiro suffered from a lack of water.
 Without water to clean themselves, this made them vulnerable to the proliferation of coronavirus.
 Water did not reach parts of the Baixada Fluminense and the North Zone of Rio de Janeiro.
 Among the affected areas are the Chatuba de Mesquita, Camarista, Méier and Complexo do Alemão communities.
 The infectious disease doctor and pediatrician Cristiana Meirelles said that without clean running water, the situation of fighting the epidemic would become catastrophic.

 Cufa (Central Única das Favelas, a NGO that operates with Favelas) called for measures to contain coronavirus in favelas.
 Government actions did not include the economically fragile, a contingent that totals more than 70 million people, said the organization.

 Some areas of Maré had been without water for two days, and other areas were reported to have been without water for two weeks.